 How are OCRDs treated at the University of Chicago?

-How do I learn more information about being treated through the OCRDC at the University of Chicago?
+How do I learn more information about being treated through the OCRDs Clinic at the University of Chicago?

-If you’re interested in learning more about the services offered through the OCRDC at the University of Chicago, please contact the Director of Behavioral Interventions, Dr. Lindsay Brauer, Ph.D. (email@example.com; 773-702-2285).
-We accept many insurances, which can be verified by contacting our intake office (773-702-3858).
+We accept many insurances, including traditional Medicare and some Medicaid plans.
+If you’re interested in learning more about the services offered through the OCRDs Clinic at the University of Chicago, or if you would like insurance verification, please contact the department’s intake office (773-702-3858).

 The Personality Disorders Clinic is designed to provide evaluation and treatment services to adults with a personality disorder.
 Personality disorder remains poorly understood by medical science and is often inappropriately stigmatized by clinicians and laypersons.
 Because personality disorder usually is diagnosed along with other disorders such as PTSD and depression, treatment is not focused exclusively on personality disorder.
 Dr. Lee's research program is on the co-occurrence of trauma and personality disorder, as this co-occurrence seems to be associated with more severe symptoms and diminished response to psychiatric medications.
 Although not a research clinic, an emphasis is made on up-to-date clinical care based on an evolving scientific understanding of personality disorder.